-Grants of up to $80,000 per year to Georgia county and municipal governments to conserve the state’s coastal resources.
-Pre-applications are due December 1.
-This program seeks to preserve the natural, historic, environmental, recreational, and archaeological resources for the benefit of Georgia’s present and future generations.
+Grants of up to $80,000 per year to Georgia agencies, schools, and research institutions to conserve the state’s resources in coastal areas.
+Pre-applications must be submitted prior to the full proposal.
+The purpose of this grant program is to preserve the natural, historic, environmental, recreational, and archaeological resources for the benefit of Georgia’s present and future generations.

 Oceans and Wetlands:

 -Conservation and restoration of wetland habitats

 -Improved understanding of ocean and wetland habitats and functions

 -Add or enhance physical access for the public to coastal water resources (i.e. rivers, wetlands, beaches)

 -Land conservation, preservation, and/or management